wo315/OpenFOAMProgramming.github.io/mis/style.md

 In these guidelines a number of constructs are plainly outlawed.
 That doesn't mean that programmers using them are evil or incompetent.
 It does mean that the constructs are of marginal utility and can be expressed just as well or even better with other language constructs.

-If you have already programmed in C or C++, you may be initially uncomfortable about giving up some fond habits.
+If you have already programmed in C or cpp, you may be initially uncomfortable about giving up some fond habits.
 However, it is a sign of professionalism to set aside personal preferences in minor matters and to compromise for the benefit of your group.

 These guidelines are necessarily somewhat long and dull.
 They also mention features that you may not yet have seen in the class.
 Here are the most important highlights: